 Host: Okay.
 What brought you to this field?

-Chris: Oh, it’s interesting because I had…My past life was working for the phone company and I was part of that growth of that business and I was writing books to help people do things online at the time.
+Chris: Oh, it’s interesting because I had…My past life was working for a phone company and I was part of the growth of that business and I was writing books to help people do things online at the time.
 And I had a business partner who was asking me, “You know, what do you do for your skin because you don’t look your age”.
 And by then, I was in my late 30’s going to my early 40’s and I said, “Well, I take good care of my skin and I know what not to eat and I know what impact skincare ingredients have so I know what to stay away from”.
-And so his wife was really interested in, both of them, following that advice and they start following that advice and it worked really well for them and so he said, “You know, you should write a book on that.” (laughing) Someone should write a book is basically what happened.
-And so I put together a tiny e-book it was probably about 60 pages long that we put it out online and it just went nuts.
+And so his wife was really interested in, both of them, following that advice and they start following that advice and it worked really well for them and so he said, “You know, you should write a book on that.” (laughing) Someone should write a book that is basically what happened.
+And so I put together a tiny e-book it was probably about 60 pages long that we put out online and it just went nuts.
 No, I did not expect that.
 I did not expect to wake up the next day with, you know, thousands of sales across the country.
-You know, not just here, Canada here and specifically in the UK.
+You know, not just here, Canada here, and specifically in the UK.
 Huge, huge bump of sales.
 Yeah.
 So, that's how that all got started. (laughing)

 Chris: Yeah, it’s nuts.
 It’s billions of dollars, billions of dollars.

 Chris: And just gotten even bigger in the last, you know, celebrities are jumping in on that and is thus making it harder for the consumer to know what to trust, who to trust.
 Because we are all label-conscious and what we’re on marketed to.
 It can be a pretty consistent basis even if you don't watch television, and I'm not a big TV person, it's everywhere anyway. (laughing) Online, you know, with retargeting now if you look at anything suddenly you’re flooded with all these ads related to that subject.
 So, it’s hard to get away from and what makes it harder to know what is good and what is not so good for you and then you add a layer of that that not one product works for everyone.
 Because our body skin is different, their ancestry is somewhat different, which plays a whole genetic do and then, of course, your sensitivities to different products.
 Like some people aren't sensitive to petroleum, which is a lot of products and a lot of people are.
 So you pretty much have to do the work of figuring out what your skin type is and then picking out the right products and reteam to match your personal’s skin's needs.
-And that's where it gets really hard because everything looks so great and it's new and its new science and new technology and a new celebrity is coming out.
-With this year especially it’s going to be crazy because Gaga, Lady Gaga, has a line coming out, Jennifer Lopez has a line coming out.
+And that's where it gets really hard because everything looks so great and it's new and it's a new science and new technology and a new celebrity is coming out.
+This year especially it’s going to be crazy because Gaga, Lady Gaga, has a line coming out, Jennifer Lopez has a line coming out.

 Host: Yes and it’s not going to stop there.
 There could be many more celebrity endorsements.
 It's a wonderful way for them to cash in on their personalities and their popularities and that's how, you know, they're making billions of dollars.
 Kylie Jenner is the youngest self-made billionaire because of the cosmetics company she started.
 She did very intelligently and it's been very successful.
 A lot of people want to emulate that model.
 You’re also a holistic health expert so we’re going to pick your brain about a lot of things, not only the skin but to me, you know, tell me if I'm wrong.
 Taking care of our skin is it only vanity?
 Is it only our appearance to others?
 Is, you know, is that the only purpose of skincare?

 Chris: No, no, not at all.
-Actually your skin is a guidance system to your health.
+Actually, your skin is a guidance system to yofor health.
 A lot of times it will tell you what's going on with you.
 You know, many, many diseases have a component where the skin behaves a certain way and the issue is, is that and you’re right on something here is that the skin needs to be nourished from the inside and out to be healthy.
-And then it needs to be nourished from the outside in and protected some degree from the environment which, believe it or not, it actually started with the Egyptians, the first humans to really consider what things to do to their skin to protect it from the elements.
+And then it needs to be nourished from the outside in and protected some degree from the environment which, believe it or not, actually started with the Egyptians, the first humans to really consider what things to do to their skin to protect it from the elements.
 So it's really an interesting part of our humanity is and our evolution our bodies expect that, expect some projection.
 You know, we’re about sunscreens galore.
-We can spend show on just the sunscreen thing right now with all the stuff amount of chemicals.
+We can spend a show on just the sunscreen thing right now with all the stuff amount of chemicals.
 But, you know, it's a two-pronged apart.
 The better you treat your skin to your life, the better you look and feel obvious about how you appear.
 But the better you're going to have your skin behave for you and that's what's really important because there are a lot of people that go out and do things to look good like plastic surgery, but they don't look so good.
-And so, you want to make sure that your skin is behaving in a healthy manner up until you decide to leave the planet.
+And so, you want to make sure that your skin is behaving healthily up until you decide to leave the planet.

 Host: I don't pay attention to my skin and I think I should.
-I only recently started using sunscreen because, you know, I'm darker fellow and I thought maybe I don't need it but my wife keeps insisting that I do.
+I only recently started using sunscreen because, you know, I'm a darker fellow and I thought maybe I don't need it but my wife keeps insisting that I do.
 I think she's right.
 Let's start with the basics.
 Give us a rundown on what we should be doing and what we should not be doing internally, externally, product-wise.
 You know, lotion, stuff that we’re supposed to be applying.
 How about stuff that we’re supposed to be eating or drinking or what to stay away from?